 - In large bowl combine flour, baking powder, salt, and baking soda.
 Mix to combine.

-- Using a box grater, shred 6 tbsp of cold butter (best if frozen, but refrigerated works).
+- Using a box grater, shred 6 tablespoon of cold butter (best if frozen, but refrigerated works).
 Add butter to bowl with flour.

 - Add buttermilk to the flour bowl, and using a wooden spoon, mix to combine. (try not to use your hands so you don't transfer heat which melts the butter)